 I thought of that while riding my bike

 -Albert Einstein, on the Theory of Relativity

-The French love of bicycling traces back to its very first inception in 1806 by Baron von Drais.
+The French love of bicycling traces back to its inception in 1806 by Baron von Drais.
 Though instantly accepted as a fun trend, the original forms of bicycles were very crude and uncomfortable to ride.
-It wasn’t until the improvements in comfort were made in the 1890s that the bicycle became a unifying staple of French society.
+It wasn’t until improvements in comfort were made in the 1890s that the bicycle became a unifying staple of French society.
 People of all ages, and (significantly) sexes were now able to participate in the same fun mode of transportation.
-The bicycle developed around this time was comfortable enough for women to ride in their long skirts, and played a large role in the developing suffrage movement.
+The bicycle evolved to become comfortable enough for women to ride in their long skirts, and played a large role in the developing suffrage movement.
 Susan B. Anthony went so far as to assert that, “the bicycle has done more for the emancipation of women than anything else in the world.”
-The way women dressed was even changed; corsets and bustles were tossed to make way for faster bicycling.
-Evidence of two such trailblazers can be seen in our below original vintage posters from the era:
+The way women dressed was even changed; corsets and bustles were tossed aside to make way for faster bicycling.
+Evidence of one such trailblazer can be seen in our below original vintage poster from the era:

 By the time Le Tour de France was devised, the French public was completely obsessed with all things vélo.
 Adding in a race that twisted and turned its way through the Pyrenees and Alps, ending in the Champs Elysees was just about all French cycling fans could take.
 Over 100 years later, fans still enthusiastically dot the 2,200 miles of French countryside and cities to watch the cyclists rip past.

 A Short History of the Tour de France